-What is equity release?
+What is equity release

-FIrstly your equity is the total market value of your home, less any mortgage you haven’t yet repaid.
+Firstly, your equity is the total market value of your home, less any mortgage you haven’t yet repaid.
 In short, it’s the sum you’d walk away with if you sold the home for cash.

 But if you don’t want to sell your home, you could be able to access a large portion of this money.
 Once your existing standard mortgage is repaid you can consider an equity release arrangement.

 Equity release can help you raise funds to spend while enabling you to continue living in your home.
-It can be used for any reason you wish and particularly useful for covering large expenses.
+It can be used for any reason you wish and is particularly useful for covering large expenses.

 Let’s look at the typical reasons you’d raise funds through equity release: